A public key cryptography using multinacci block matrices: Introduction

 \section{Introduction}

 Information is one of the most valuable assets since the dawn of civilizations.
 The secured transmission of information is of prime importance.
-Cryptography is the science of study about the security, privacy, and confidentiality of information transmitted over a secured channel.
-Although many encryption-decryption schemes exist but the need for new nonstandard encryption algorithms raises to prevent any traditional opportunities to steal or change the information.
-Also reducing the time and space complexity of key generation with enhancement in security so that it is difficult for an intruder to steal or change the information becomes a need for today's time..\\ \\\\ The problem concerned to the topic is to develop a model of public key cryptography with the following parameters: \begin{itemize} \item Reduction in complexity for key generation. \item Enhancement of security in the transmission of information. \end{itemize} As an example, for the same level of security, the RSA cryptosystem uses a bigger key size than the key size of Elliptic curve cryptography.\\ There is a need for finding one model which has the least complexity but maximum possible security.
+Cryptography is the science of study about the security, privacy, and conﬁdentiality of information transmitted over a secured channel.
+The problem concerned to the topic is to study a public key cryptography with the reduction in complexity for key generation without compromising the security.
+As an example, for the same level of security, the RSA cryptosystem uses a bigger key size than the key size of Elliptic curve cryptography.

+In 1976, Difﬁe and Hellman\cite{diffie1976new} provided a solution to the long-standing problem of key exchange and pointed the way to a digital signature.
+In 1978 Rivest, Shamir \& Adleman \cite{rivest1978method} proposed a public key cryptosystem which famed as RSA cryptosystem.
+The security of RSA cryptosystem depends on the difﬁculty level of factoring large integers.